Where We Came From

 Let us explain.
 In 2001, Mr. Rattner was commissioned to design thirty identical cottages for a spa resort in West Virginia.
 To meet the project requirements the client directed that the structures be constructed out of prefabricated modular units.
 This was something largely unfamiliar to the architect, who until then had designed buildings assembled in the field, not a factory.

 Delving into the subject to learn more, Rattner found himself exposed to a rich universe of new concepts, from flexible design to computer-aided-manufacturing to mass customization.
 In exploring these subjects Rattner broadened his interest to include the other fine arts as well as product design.
-Soon he discovered the world was filled with many outstanding works of art and design embracing the new tenets of modularity and personalization.
-He also observed there was no central marketplace that brought these pieces together.
+Soon he discovered the world was filled with many outstanding works of art and design embracing the new tenets of modularity, flexible design and personal creativity.
+He also observed there was no central marketplace bringing these pieces together.
 MODULE R was founded to fill that void.

 MODULE R proudly supports local schools and non-profit organizations, including:

 Public School 8, Brookyn Heights